-For all other type of refunds, the time limit of TWO YEARS is counted from the relevant date, which is explained in the table given below:
+For all other type of refunds the time limit of TWO YEARS is counted from the relevant date, which is explained in the table given below:

-S. No. Purpose of Refund The relevant date is the date on which - 1 Goods are exported out of India via sea or air Ship or Aircraft in which goods are loaded leaves India.
+Sr. No. Purpose of Refund The relevant date is the date on which - 1 Goods are exported out of India via sea or air Ship or Aircraft in which goods are loaded leaves India.
 2 Goods are exported out of India via the land route Goods pass the custom frontier.
 3 Goods are exported out of India via post Goods are dispatched by post office.
 4 Deemed Export The return relating to deemed export is furnished.
 5 Export of Services - when the supply of service is completed before receipt of payment Payment is received in convertible foreign exchange, or Indian rupees wherever permitted by the RBI.
 6 Export of Services - when payment is received in advance before the issue of invoice The invoice is issued.
-7 Refund as a consequence of Judgement/ Decree/ Order/ The communication of Order, Judgement/ decree, etc. issued.
+7 Refund as a consequence of Judgement/ Decree/ Order/ Direction of the Appellate Authority/ Appellate Tribunal / any Court The communication of Order, Judgement/decree, etc. issued.
+8 Inverted Rate Duty Due date of the return for the tax period under section 39.
+9 Provisional payment of tax The tax is adjusted after the final assessment.
+10 A person other than the supplier Goods or Services are received by such person.
+11 Any other case The tax is paid.